libvirtThe disk(s) specification for a Xen domain in the domain configuration file is as straightforward as the following example:

 It defines a disk block device based on the

-disk image file.
+/root/image.iso disk image file.
 The disk will be

-by the guest, with read-only
+seen as hdc by the guest, with read-only

-) access.
+(ro) access.
 The type of the device is

-with raw
+cdrom with raw format.

 The following example defines an identical device, but using simplified positional syntax: